SECNetLabUNM/SDN_WMN_SECNet/Pub_Sub_GUI/Pub_Sub_Instructions.md

 The first three should be self explanatory with the switch ID coming from the RYU server itself.

-The neighbor tuple contains the following, a request boolean condition for when the GUI sends a request, and the Batman IV transmission quality (TQ), aka, the link quality between each BATMAN device.
+The neighbor tuple contains the following, a request boolean condition indicating the request status from the GUI, and the Batman IV transmission quality (TQ), aka, the link quality between each BATMAN device.
 Since multi-hop routing is enabled, we can also request the TQ between the host and its multi-hop neighbors.
 The TQ calculations are done by the Batman IV algorithm which is broken down here:

 [https://www.open-mesh.org/projects/batman-adv/wiki/BATMAN_IV](https://www.open-mesh.org/projects/batman-adv/wiki/BATMAN_IV)